KotenkoNata/react-native-course/Readme.md

-## React Native Guess My Number App
+## React Native My Meal App

-This is a simple React Native app that lets users play the "Guess My Number" game.
+This is a simple React Native app that lets users store recipes.
-The goal of the game is to guess the number that the person is thinking of, which is a random number between 1 and 99.

 ### Getting Started